carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 Any changes you do to the files in your website's GitHub repository will be rendered live in the website.

-There are other services available to create and publish website but one of the main advantages of GitHub Pages is that you can version control your website and therefore keep track of all your changes.
+There are other services available to create and publish websites but one of the main advantages of GitHub Pages is that you can version control your website and therefore keep track of all your changes.
 This is particularly helpful for collaborating on a project website.
 [GitLab](https://about.gitlab.com/) offers very similar services but GitHub pages is the simplest approach.

 Let's continue from the GitHub repository we have created in the previous episode.
 One important file you should already have is `README.md`, which will become the homepage of your project website (until we add the index file later on).